jackgisby/tfl-bikes-data-pipeline/README.md

 - __Airflow:__ Airflow was used to orchestrate the data ingestion steps and the submission of Spark jobs to GCP.
 - __Spark:__ Spark was used to carry out to transform and integrate the cycle and weather data, before loading them to BigQuery.

-The development time of this pipeline was limited by the length of the GCP free trial.
+Development of this project was restricted by the length of the GCP free trial.
 See the docs for a [discussion of limitations and future directions](docs/limitations_and_directions.md) for the pipeline.

 ## Dashboards